OpenZeppelin/starter-kit/README.md

-# ZepKit
+# Starter Kit

-A ZeppelinOS kit containing React, ZeppelinOS, OpenZeppelin, Truffle and Infura.
+A OpenZeppelin kit containing React, OpenZeppelin SDK, Truffle and Infura.

 This kit comes with everything you need to start using upgradeable Smart contracts inside your applications.
 It also includes all the configuration